cwtsteven/Validated-Parsing-of-Regular-Expressions-in-Agda/README.md

 # Parsing-Regular-Expressions

-This project is part of an undergraduate course in the University of Birmingham.
+This project is part of an undergraduate course.